tripleten-com/TripleNews_es/README.md

     python -m venv venv
     ```

-The virtual environment will be deployed in the *triple_news/* directory.
+The virtual environment will be created in the *triple_news/* directory.
 The `venv` folder will appear there too and will store all the project dependencies.
-The file structure will look like this:

 ### Activating the virtual environment